jshttp/style-guide/template/Contributing.md

 ## Notes

-("we" refers to the maintainers and community of express / expressjs / jshttp / pillarjs)
+("we" refers to the maintainers and community of express / expressjs / jshttp / pillarjs / etc)